JozsefIvanGafo/1-Year-Q1-Final_project_pyxel-UC3M/README.md

 # Final_project_pyxel
-Repository for the final project of programming with python with library pyxel
+Repository for the final project of the first-year programming course in Python using the Pyxel library.